mdiin/pdf-stamper/DEVELOPMENT_LOG.md

+# --- January 4 2018, 22:12 (BRANCH: split-wrapping-and-stamping) ---

+Implemented the remaining flow functions.
+I noticed a lot of similarity in their implementations, which allowed for a one-pass transducer implementation.

+## Next time I open this code base:

+Implement the `fill-page-2` function.

 # --- April 13 2017, 15:00 (BRANCH: split-wrapping-and-stamping) ---

 Removed a lot of code from the old implementation, and started implementing the